skip to navigationskip to main content

 The dividend that is agreed might not be £12,000.
 You might decide you have done well and you are actually going to award yourself £14,000.
 You can pay yourself the extra £2,000 immediately after the year end.

-The minutes for your dividend need to say that you can withdraw the dividend as the cashflow of the company allows.
+The minutes for your dividend need to say that you can withdraw the dividend as the cash flow of the company allows.

 If you don’t feel happy doing all this, we can do that together at the year end.
 Generally we have to visit you for you to hold a Board meeting with us as a minuted attender.